-From the land of Swiss cows to the land of Spanish puerco, we arrived in Madrid on the evening of the third day of a two-week road trip from Switzerland.
-We were meeting up with Alicia, a friend who grew up in the city, and would be staying with her at her parents’ home for the next few days.
-She’d offered to personally escort us around for an insider’s scoop of her home town.
-If you’re planning your own trip, keep reading for a list of some of the best things to do in Madrid as well as some useful tips.We love, love, love Spain - the natural landscapes, vibrant culture, and welcoming people.
-Before you plan your trip, don't miss the best things to do in #Madrid, according to a local.Click To Tweet
+From the land of Swiss cows to the land of Spanish puerco, we arrived in the city on the evening of the third day of our road trip from Switzerland.
+We were meeting up with Alicia, a friend who grew up there, and would be staying with her at her parents’ home for the next few days.
+With Alicia as our expert local guide, we explored a handful of classic Madrid landmarks, as well as several non-touristy things to do in Madrid.
+It was the perfect two days in the city!We absolutely LOVE Spain!
+Don't miss 15 of the best things to do in the capital city with our 2-day Madrid itinerary.

 1. Reina Sofía National Museum of Art

-One of Madrid’s most renowned museums is the Museo Nacional Centro de Arte Reina Sofia, often simply referred to as the “Reina Sofía.”
+We started our walking tour at one of Madrid’s most famous art museums – the Museo Nacional Centro de Arte Reina Sofía.
+It’s usually simply referred to as the Reina Sofia.

 Primarily featuring Spanish artists, it has impressive collections from both Pablo Picasso and Salvador Dalí.
-I’ve been a fan of Dalí since 1998 after visiting the Dalí Museum in Figueres where he lived his final days.
-The museum is very well organized with a detailed map of which room features each artist.
-This conveniently allows visitors to locate the art they most want to see and maximize their time at the museum.
+I’ve been a fan of Salvador Dalí since 1998 after visiting the Dalí Museum in Figueres where he lived.
+I was pretty excited to see his work!

 Since Alicia knew the evening schedule for free entry, we breezed in without paying and headed for the Salvador Dalí room.

 2. Cervecería La Campana

-Alicia led us a few blocks to a little hole-in-the-wall place, Cervecería La Campana, where we filled up on deep-fried calamari sandwiches for just a couple bucks each.
+Alicia led us a few blocks to the Cervecería La Campana, where we filled up on deep-fried calamari sandwiches for just a couple bucks each.